Our primary mission is to stimulate discussion with veterinary professionals and the public about birds, including:

 Help them get the most out of their membership

 We also hope to inform prospective members about the association, to help grow our membership.

-What does the Social Media Committee have in store for 2019?
+What does the Social Media Committee have in store this year?

 Continue our recently launched #AAVEnrichmentTip Tuesday and #FeatheredFactFriday posts on AAV's public Facebook, Twitter and Instagram (@aavonline) social media platforms.